thoughtworks/arthritiscampaign/README.md

 We need setup some third party accounts for our application.

 ### Flickr
-This application uses Flickr API to store images on Flickr.
-We need a Flickr application for us.
+We need a Flickr application store images on Flickr.

 If you don't have Flickr account, please [create one](http://www.flickr.com/).

 To get info of your Flickr application, you can goto [The App Garden](http://www.flickr.com/services/)

-If you don't have Flickr application, you create one by goto [Get an API Key](http://www.flickr.com/services/apps/create/apply/)
+If you don't have Flickr application, you can create one by goto [Get an API Key](http://www.flickr.com/services/apps/create/apply/)

-Once your application created, you can click the link "App By You" which is on the right side of [The App Garden](http://www.flickr.com/services/).
-From there you can get your application's key and secret.
+Once your application is created, you can click the link "App By You" which is on the right side of [The App Garden](http://www.flickr.com/services/) to get your application's key and secret.
 Write down them for future use.

 ** Get your Flickr user ID **